rvrebcev/near-development-101/code/chapter_1.md

 ### CLI tools

 As long as we are going to use a terminal heavily some CLI tools must be installed:
-* `node` - NodeJS engine that is needed to run applications, in this case - a ReactJS web application
+* `node` - NodeJS engine that is needed to run applications, in this case - a ReactJS web application.
+NodeJS 12 or higher is required.
 * `yarn` - is a package manager that we are going to use to build smart contracts
 * `near-cli` - a CLI tool for NEAR that offers an API to interact with smart contracts
 * `assemblyscript` - a smart contracts language